scosche/DemoSDK24App/readme.md

 Great for use with smartphones, tablets, smart and sport watches, exercise equipment and many other devices that support Bluetooth® Smart or ANT+ heart rate data.

 # Getting Started
-This repositorty contains the demo app source code as well as a local cocoapod for the Scosche Framework.
+This repositorty contains the ScoscheSDK24 Framework.
+This framework may be used to integrate Scosche Rhythm 24 and Rhythm+ activity sensor data into iOS apps.

 ### Build dependancies
 * Xcode 10.1 and above